Pump the brakes! It’s spring and that means one thing…. It’s touring time!

 Shoot on down to the local auto accessory store and grab yourself a can of WD-40 and proceed to blast the plug, this will clear out anything that’ll add resistance to the trailer connection.

-Make sure you do the same to the trailer plug on the tow vehicle too, just to be sure.
+Make sure you do the same to the trailer plug and socket on the tow vehicle too, just to be sure.
 Once it’s all washed out, connect and disconnect the plug 3-4 times to further improve the connection.

-Doing this simple clean will ensure the trailer doesn’t lose connection whilst you drive, this is especially important as the trailer plug is also supplying power to the brakes on the trailer and you don’t want to lose those!
+Doing this simple clean will ensure the trailer doesn’t lose connection while you drive, this is especially important as the trailer plug is also supplying power to the brakes on the trailer and you don’t want to lose those!

 Whilst you’re there checking the trailer plug, grab a small flat head screwdriver and make sure the pins aren’t bent out of place or pinched on either plug.
 If they are carefully bend them back into position.

 If the pins look like they’re rusted, have green copper corrosion or bent beyond repair, just replace the plug!
 Trailer plugs are cheap and extremely easy to swap out, all you need is a screwdriver and the ability to remember where the wires went.
 This is trailer wiring 101!

 Ask any auto electrician, a very common trailer wiring fault is usually caused by the family pet thinking it’s a chew toy!

-Any sort of tear in the wire harness presents the potential of a short to earth-that’s not good.
+Any sort of tear in the wire harness presents the potential of a short to earth - that’s not good.
 Damaged wires can also be caused by rocks and anything else you may come across on the road, especially if you’re doing some hardcore off road driving.

 Also very important is to never, ever use scotch locks to join wires!
 Just don’t do it, they’re not designed for this type of application and will cause issues on the road.

-A brake controller has only one output wire, if that wire runs to one wheel, then the other, then the other and the other as demonstrated above, it creates that twisting feeling under braking.
+A brake controller has only one output wire.
+If that wire runs to one wheel, then the other, then the other and the other as demonstrated above, it creates that twisting feeling under braking.